LogtalkDotOrg/logtalk2/README.txt

 with the following information:

-email address, full name, organization, organization type (education, commercial, government, ...), prolog compilers used (optional), platforms (mac, pc, unix,...) (optional)
+email address, first and last name, organization, organization type (education, commercial, government, ...), Prolog compilers you use (optional), platforms (mac, pc, unix,...) (optional), projects where you intend to use Logtak (optional)

 4. SUPPORT